cabforum/servercert/docs/BR.md

 ##### 3.2.2.4.17 Phone Contact with DNS CAA Phone Contact

 Confirm the Applicant's control over the FQDN by calling the DNS CAA Phone Contact's phone number and obtain a confirming response to validate the ADN.
 Each phone call MAY confirm control of multiple ADNs provided that the same DNS CAA Phone Contact phone number is listed for each ADN being verified and they provide a confirming response for each ADN.
-The relevant CAA Resource Record Set MUST be found using the search algorithm defined in RFC 8659 Section 3.
+The relevant CAA Resource Record Set MUST be found using the search algorithm defined in [RFC 8659, Section 3](https://datatracker.ietf.org/doc/html/rfc8659#section-3).

 The CA MUST NOT be transferred or request to be transferred as this phone number has been specifically listed for the purposes of Domain Validation.